sysfce2/AviSynth_masktools/README.md

   Filters currently without stacked support will never have it.
 - parameter "realtime" for lut-type filters, slower but at least works on those bit depths where LUT tables would occupy too much memory.

+  Also see: 'use_expr' which can pass realtime calculation to Avisynth+ Expr filter!

   For bit depth limits where realtime = true is set as the default working mode, see table below.

   realtime=true can be overridden, one can experiment and force realtime=false even for a 16 bit lutxy (8GBytes lut table!, x64 only) or for 8 bit lutxzya (4GBytes lut table)

+- parameter "use_expr" integer (default 0) for 'lut', 'lutxy', 'lutxyz', 'lutxyza' filters (from v2.2.15) Use it when realtime calculation (interpreted pixel-by-pixel expression calculation) is slow and an appropriate Avisynth+ version (>r2712) is available.

+  By sending the expression to Avisynth+, lut filters can utilize a realtime JIT-compiled fast expression calculation.

+  Possible values:
+  0: uses lut and internal realtime calculation
+  1: Expr, when bit depth>=10 or lutxyza
+  2: When masktools would use realtime calc,  Passes the expressions, scale_inputs and clamp_float parameter to the "Expr" filter in Avisynth+

+  For modes 1 and 2: passes the expression strings, scale_inputs and clamp_float parameters to the "Expr" filter in Avisynth+

+  Note #1: Avisynth+ internal precision is 32bit float, masktools2 is double (usually no difference can be seen) Note #2: Some keywords (e.g. bit shift) are not available on Avisynth+

 - parameter "paramscale" for filters working with threshold-like parameters (v2.2.5-)
   Filters: mt_binarize, mt_edge, mt_inpand, mt_expand, mt_inflate, mt_deflate, mt_motion, mt_logic, mt_clamp